 - If the request does not contain a Proxy-Authorization header or the Proxy-Authorization header does not contain a digest response the S-CSCF shall send a 407 (Proxy Authentication Required) response to challenge the UE.
 The 407 response shall contain digest challenge parameters in a Proxy-Authenticate header as defined by RFC 2617 [12].
-Upon receiving the challenge the UE shall extract digest challenge parameters from the Proxy-Authenticate header field and calculate a digest response as indicated in RFC 2617 [12].
+Upon receiving the challenge the UE shall extract digest challenge parameters from the Proxy-Authenticate header field and calculate a digest response as indicated in RFC 2617[12].
 The UE should store the received digest challenge.
 The UE then sends a new request to the network containing a Proxy-Authorization header in which the header fields are populated as described in RFC 2617 [12] using the calculated digest response.
-Upon receiving the new request which contains a digest response, the S-CSCF verifies the user's identity by validating the digest response information (e.g. the nonce-count) contained in the Proxy-Authorization header field against the expected information; - If the check is successful then the request has been authenticated, and the S-CSCF sends a Proxy-Authentication-Info header along with the 2xx AUTH OK towards the UE.
-The S-CSCF includes the response-auth parameter containing the S-CSCF's challenge response in the Proxy-Authentication-Info header which allows the UE to authenticate the S-CSCF; - Editor's Note: The Proxy-Authentication-Info header is not currently defined in RFC 3261 [bb].
-The progress of this issue in the IETF will need to be evaluated and a decision made on whether to include this feature in Release 8 of this specification. - If the check fails, based on local policy the S-CSCF may choose to re-challenge the user by using the same procedure described in this subclause, or reject the request by sending a 403 response.
+Upon receiving the new request which contains a digest response, the S-CSCF verifies the user's identity by validating the digest response information (e.g. the nonce-count) contained in the Proxy-Authorization header field against the expected information; - If the check is successful then the request has been authenticated, and the S-CSCF sends a Proxy-Authentication-Info header along with the 2xx AUTH_OK towards the UE.
+The S-CSCF includes the response-auth parameter containing the S-CSCF's challenge response in the Proxy-Authentication-Info header which allows the UE to authenticate the S-CSCF;

+If the check fails, based on local policy the S-CSCF may choose to re-challenge the user by using the same procedure described in this subclause, or reject the request by sending a 403 response.